grafana/agent/docs/rfcs/xxxx-integrations-in-operator.md

   `statsd_exporter`.

 * `normal`: Declares that the integration may exist any number of times per deployment.
+This is the default.
 Example integration: `mysqld_exporter`.
-This is the default.

 Users must supply the appropriate `type` value for the integration they are deploying.
-Integrations will be documented with their type to assist users in defining MetricsIntegrations.
+Integrations will be documented with their type to assist users in defining `MetricsIntegration` resources.
 Failure to use the proper `type` value may lead to failure to start Grafana Agent integration pods.

 > Example of a valid integration: